kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 ### Divide and conquer

-Considering the complexity of this topic, a phased approach is required to design and implement the solution for in-place upgrades.
+Considering the complexity of this topic, a phased approach is required to design and implement the solution for in-place updates.

-The main goal of the first iteration of this proposal is to make it possible for Cluster API users to start experimenting usage of in-place upgrades, so we can gather feedback and evolve to the next stage.
+The main goal of the first iteration of this proposal is to make it possible for Cluster API users to start experimenting usage of in-place updates, so we can gather feedback and evolve to the next stage.

 This iteration will focus on implementing the machinery required to interact with update extensions, while users facing changes in the API types are deferred to follow up iterations.